master-ds2e/NoSQL/README.md

 About me:
  - University degree at Strasbourg (Statistics and Econometrics).
- - Third PHD student in Economics.
+ - Fourth year PHD student in Economics.
 (Bibliometrics, novelty, collaboration network, ...)
  - R since 2016 and Python 2018.
  - Working with SQL and noSQL databases.